Table of Contents

 Highlights: A more formal, streamlined winter boot with ecorepel® finish, insoles made with recycled polyurethane and castor oil polyurethane and no fluorocarbons or PVC.

-While Eco Vegan Shoes try to find that happy middle, they certainly don’t compromise on animal ethics, with all of their offerings vegan-friendly.
-And, happily, they use recycled polyurethane and polyurethane made from castor beans to make their OrthoLite® insole.
+While Eco Vegan Shoes tries to find that happy middle, it certainly doesn’t compromise on animal ethics, with all of its products certified by the Vegan Society.
+And, happily, it uses recycled polyurethane and polyurethane made from castor beans to make the OrthoLite® insole.
 The castor beans are a great crop that requires little water or other inputs.

 The water-repelling finish ecorepel® is made with paraffin, so isn’t actually eco-friendly as it’s a petroleum-derived products.
 That said, paraffin is a by-product of the petroleum industry and does break down over time.
-The ecorepel® finish doesn’t contain fluorocarbons and allows treated fabrics to remain almost entirely biodegradable and non-toxic while also being waterproof.
+The ecorepel® finish doesn’t contain fluorocarbons (PFCs) and allows treated fabrics to remain almost entirely biodegradable and non-toxic while also being waterproof.

 The Alicia Boot has a replaceable Eco-OrthoLite® insole for comfort, support, and hygiene, and is water resistant and hard wearing.
 This country-style knee boot has a leather look but is made of microfiber, and is warm and dry in the winter but not too hot in fall or spring.

 The Alicia Boot has a Grip+ sole by Solepex Finland made of hard-wearing thermoplastic polyurethane (TPU).
-It is designed for extreme cold and plenty of snow, with special spikes in the grip made of a softer material than the rest of the sole, so you get more friction, i.e. traction, on wet surfaces, ice, and snow.
-The sole’s open channel design also helps snow fall off, so it can’t form a slippery film.All Eco Vegan Shoes products are made either in the EU or in Indonesia, with footwear BlueSign® approved, meaning “no child labour, no sweatshop labour, no slavery, fair pay and decent terms of employment, safe working conditions.”
+It is designed for extreme cold and plenty of snow, with special spikes in the grip made of a softer material than the rest of the sole.

 Hunter Boots with Stella McCartney